Diamond Pro is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn More.

 Every setting has its advantages and disadvantages.
 Halo rings are beautiful choices in many shapes and designs (also check out a special type – flower enagagement ring style).
 The following list can help you decide if it’s the right style for you.

 Halo rings cost anywhere from $500 to $15,000 for the setting on average — based on the number of stones, style, and precious metal.
 After choosing a center diamond, your ring’s total cost will be calculated.
-In general, you can find halo rings for every budget, such as this classic halo setting for $690 and this twist halo ring that costs $1,450.
+In general, you can find halo rings for every budget, such as this classic halo setting from Blue Nile for $690 and this twist halo ring from Blue Nile that costs $1,450.

 Halo rings are not out of style and have actually gained popularity in the last five years.
 They usually rank in the top 10 engagement ring trends published by various bridal websites.